-Graduating from high school presents a higher quality of life for youth, such as lower unemployment rates and higher-paying wages/salaries.131 It is critical for our students to graduate from high school so that they may continue their education and/or enter the workforce.
+Graduating from high school presents a higher quality of life for youth such as lower unemployment rates and higher-paying wages/salaries.
+It is critical for our students to graduate from high school so that they may continue their education and/or enter the workforce.

 In our community, the highest rates of four-year cohort graduation occur in DSUSD (90.5%) and PSUSD (91.5%).
 However, CVUSD has a substantially lower four-year cohort graduation rate (79.0%), which is also lower than Riverside County (90.1%) and California (84.5%), as illustrated in the figure below.
 Evidently, there is a need to increase the high school graduation rate for CVUSD students because it is the only district in our community that falls below the state average.
-The CVUSD school district is also notably located in the East Coachella Valley; thus, these disparities in the graduation rates are likely representative of social/economic inequities in the region, as described earlier in this report.
-CVUSD is also the smallest of the three school districts and may have fewer resources as a result.

-Figure 27.
+Figure 25.
 Four-Year Cohort Graduation Rate